AI Use Cases/Software

 ROI & Revenue Impact

-ROI compounds over 12 months as the AI model matures.
-Early wins (duplicate contracts, idle infrastructure) deliver immediate savings; by month six, the system catches more sophisticated waste patterns (inefficient resource allocation across customer cohorts, suboptimal licensing bundles).
-By month twelve, your Finance team operates with real-time visibility into true COGS, enabling margin-aware pricing decisions and GTM motions that competitors with opaque cost structures cannot match.
-Companies that operationalize the system's recommendations - automating resource cleanup, enforcing spend policies, and tying infrastructure budgets to product roadmap decisions - achieve cumulative savings of 25-35% by year two, with payback periods typically under six months.
+The gains are designed to compound over 12 months as the model matures.
+Early wins (duplicate contracts, idle infrastructure) surface first; by month six, the system catches subtler waste patterns (inefficient resource allocation across customer cohorts, suboptimal licensing bundles).
+By month twelve, the target state is real-time visibility into true COGS, enabling margin-aware pricing decisions that competitors with opaque cost structures cannot match.
+We model the specific targets against your billing data during scoping, before you commit.

 Target Scope